animonger/extension-gamekit/README.md

 `event.type == "error"`, (number) `event.errorCode` and (string) `event.description`
 `event.type == "showSignInUI"`, (string)`event.description`
 `event.type == "authenticated"`, (string)`event.localPlayerID`, (string)`event.localPlayerAlias` and (boolean)`event.localPlayerIsUnderage`

 Call `gamekit.gc_signin()` only one time after your game launches; each time your game moves from the background to the foreground, GameKit automatically authenticates the local player again.

 If the local player is not previously signed in to Game Center your game will receive `event.type == "showSignInUI"`
-Call `gamekit.gc_show_signin("UI")` when convenient to allow local player to sign into Game Center.
+Call `gamekit.gc_show_signin("UI")` when convenient to allow local player to sign into Game Center from your game.
 This function takes one string ("UI") parameter.

 ### Scores
 Before you can send and get Game Center scores in your game, you must configure Leaderboards in [App Store Connect.](https://appstoreconnect.apple.com)